Ravenstine/ronald-raygun/README.md

 `https://localhost:3003/stream/mp3?offset=30`

-Currently, the calculation is approximately to the second, but this is not currently accurate but close enough for now.
+Currently, the calculation is approximately to the second, though this is not currently accurate.
+It's close enough for now.
 How many encoded frames make up 1 second of audio depends on the codec being used, the bitrate, and the sample rate.